craigsapp/midifile/README.md

-The easiest way to use the midifile library in your own project is to copy the header files in the `include` directory and the source-code files in the `src-library` directory into your own project.
+The easiest way to use the midifile library in your own project is to copy the header files in the `include` directory and the source-code files in the `src` directory into your own project.
 You do not need to copy `Options.h` or `Options.cpp` since the `MidiFile` class is not dependent on them.
 The [verovio](https://github.com/rism-ch/verovio) and [midiroll](https://github.com/craigsapp/midiroll) projects on Github